-Works Construction scenario No. highly noise affected receivers 1 Number of receivers affected during standard daytime hours 2

-1-10dB 11-20dB >20dB
+Works Construction scenario No. highly noise affected Number of receivers affected during standard daytime hours 2 receivers 1 1-10dB 11-20dB >20dB

+Г T F 1 1

 Construction of Facilities Building 2 Earthworks -Noise Intensive 3 74 4 -

 Earthworks - Typical - 2 - -

 Piling - 5 - -

 Concrete works - 4 - -

 Steel/roofing/fitout - 2 - -

-landscaping - 2 - Compound Operation - 7 - - Construction of mixed- purpose courts Earthworks - Noise Intensive 21 47 28 - Earthworks - Typical - 20 - - Concrete works, construction of sports courts - 28 - - Landscaping - 21 - - Installation and commissioning of lighting towers Install light columns - 2 - - Installation of AFL Goal Posts Install Goal Posts Construction of toilet Concrete works - 6 - - block near the children's playground Steel/roofing/fitout - 4 - - piayground Landscaping - 4 - -
+landscaping - 2 - -

+Compound Operation - 7 - -

+Construction of mixed- purpose courts Earthworks - Noise Intensive 21 47 28 -

+Earthworks - Typical - 20 - -

+Concrete works, construction of sports courts - 28 - -

+Landscaping - 21 - -

+Installation and commissioning of lighting towers Install light columns Install Goal Posts - 2 - -

+Installation of AFL Goal Posts Ilistali Guai Pusts

+Construction of toilet Concrete works - 6 - -

+block near the children's playground Steel/roofing/fitout - 4 - -

+Landscaping - 4 - -

+Demolition 4 9 1 4

+Sewer connection Pipework - 5 - -

+Paving 1 10 - 1

-1 Based on ICNG definition (i.e. predicted LAeg(15minute) noise at residential receiver is 75 dBA or greater).
+1 Based on ICNG definition (i.e. predicted LAeq(15minute) noise at residential receiver is 75 dBA or greater).

 The use of a vibratory roller and a 5t excavator-breaker, considered to be vibration-intensive equipment, is required during construction of Facilities Building 2 and the mixed-purpose courts.
 One light commercial building is located within 20 metres of Facilities Building 2, which is within the minimum working distance in which cosmetic damage may occur.
 Up to 69 receivers in NCAs 24 and 25 are within the human comfort minimum working distance (100 metres) of Facilities Building 2 and the mixed-purpose courts, and occupants of affected buildings may be able to perceive vibration impacts at times when vibration intensive equipment is in use.
+A <50 kN (1-2 tonne) vibratory roller and handheld jackhammer are required for the sewer connection works for the public toilet block.

-Noise and vibration aspects will be managed via the measures identified in Table 7-1.
+Noise and vibration aspects will be managed via the measures identified in Table 7-2.
 A number of mitigation and management measures have been recommended.
 Where feasible and reasonable these must be applied to the Project to control and minimise the impacts during construction as far as practicable.